factfiber/kedro-dvc/README.md

 ## Contributing

-**NOTE**: Until their 0.18.0 release, we will be using the development version of kedro.
+**NOTE**: Until their 0.18.0 release, we will be using the development version of Kedro.

 ```shell
 git clone git@github.com:FactFiber/kedro-dvc.git